dwrobel/flatcam/README.md

 22.03.2019

 - fixed an error that created a situation that when saving a project with some of the CNCJob objects disabled, on project reload the CNCJob objects are no longer loaded
+- fixed the Gerber.merge() function.
+When some of the Gerber files have apertures with same id, create a new aperture id for the object that is fused because each aperture id may hold different geometries.

 20.03.2019